The best things to do in Brisbane

 With a burgeoning food scene, world-class galleries, glamorous rooftop bars and buzzing laneway cafes, Brisbane is a cosmopolitan getaway catering to all tastes.
-And thanks to all that sunshine and scenic parkland, the outdoor lifestyle here is everything.
-Along with the nearby island escapes, rainforest hinterland and endless coastline of beaches, there's plenty in the area to keep you busy.
+And thanks to all that sunshine and scenic parkland, the outdoor lifestyle is everything here.
+Along with the nearby island escapes, rainforest hinterland and endless beaches, there's plenty in the city itself to keep you busy.
 Start with these must-sees.

 Get inspired at the Gallery of Modern Art

 When people rave about Brisbane being a city of the arts, invariably they're referring to its big-ticket attraction, GOMA.
 Since opening its doors in 2006, it's been nothing short of a triumph, hosting blockbuster shows by the likes of Warhol and Picasso to go with celebrated home-grown talent such as Ben Quilty and Patricia Piccinini.
 And as part of the Queensland Cultural Centre, it shares space with the equally impressive Queensland Art Gallery, which features a stellar permanent collection showcasing a who's who of esteemed Australian artists.

 Cool off with a dip at South Bank's city beach

 If you're here to make the most of Brisbane's 260-odd days a year of sunshine then don't miss hanging out at these riverfront parklands.
 Among its 17.5 hectares of lawn, rainforest walking trail and cafes, the standout attraction is Streets Beach – a palm-fringed, white-sand beach that leads to a sparkling lagoon.
 There's a heap of restaurants and bars to choose from, but it's also the perfect spot to pack a picnic to enjoy by the river while admiring those city views.

 See another side of Brisbane in West End